-Cut a strip of self-fabric one inch wide and one inch longer than the buttonhole.
+Cut a strip of self-fabric one inch wide and

+one inch longer than the

+buttonhole.
+The bound buttonhole should be the diameter, plus the thickness, of the button.
 Mark a center line along the length of the strip.
 With wrong sides together, fold edges so they meet at the markings.
 Press.

 With the cut edges up, baste the center of the strip over the buttonhole markings.

-Stitch with small stitches 1⁄2 inch from each side of the center, starting at the middle of the side and going across the ends.
+Stitch with small stitches 1/8 inch from each side of the center, starting at the middle of the side and going across the ends.
 Overlap the stitches where you began.